Nootropic Stack of the 2nd Smartest Person in the World

-The second tier nootropics include aGPC to decrease cognitive decline, Caffeine to increase wakefulness, Carnitine to decrease fatigue, Phosphatidylserine to increase cognition, and SAMe to decrease depression.
-I think of these as second tier nootropics.
-They may not be as dependable or effective as the first tier nootropics mentioned above, but they may still provide value.
+The second tier nootropics include aGPC to support healthy cognitive aging, Caffeine to increase wakefulness, and Carnitine to decrease fatigue.
+They also include Phosphatidylserine to increase cognition, and SAMe to improve mood.
+These may not be as dependable or effective as the first tier nootropics mentioned above.
+But they may still provide value.

-Unfortunately, I know this from personal experience using Propecia (Finasteride).
-It's a prescription DHT blocker that I used for several years to treat hair loss.
-It worked for that, but it also increased anxiety and "brain fog".
+Unfortunately, I know this from personal experience.
+I used a prescription DHT blocker for several years to treat hair loss.
+It worked for that, but it also increased anxiety and "brain fog."
 And there may be evidence that DHT blockers can increase depression.

 Finally, Rick and others, consider adding a few other top tier nootropics to this stack.
 Here are my recommendations:

 - Bacopa to increase memory

 - Inositol to decrease stress

 - Melatonin to facilitate sleep

 - Rhodiola to increase cognition